Jennifer G. Pearlstein, PhD

 Other Interests

-Outside of work, Dr. Pearlstein enjoys time with family and friends, delicious food, exploring the outdoors, and listening to books and podcasts.
+Outside of work, Dr. Pearlstein enjoys time with family and friends, good food, being outdoors, and listening to books and podcasts.